CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 You can invite additional users to your organization in your admin panel on the [user management page](https://codelighthouse.io/admin/users).
 Note that each payment plan only comes with a fixed number of users, and that adding additional users past that number will cost more.
 Please refer to our [pricing guide](https://codelighthouse.io/#pricing) for more information.

 ## A Complete Example
-CodeLighthouse's SDK is built with pure python, and it isn't dependend on any frameworks like Flask or Django.
+CodeLighthouse's SDK is built with pure python and will work with any native python framework.
 The example below uses flask to illustrate a common application of our SDK.

 ```python
 # IMPORTS